-They also need to be collected at the end of the tour.
+They must be stored, charged, sanitized, distributed, repaired and collected at the end of the tour.

 To ensure their return, visitors typically need to leave a credit card or personal ID as a deposit, which is a potential security risk as well as a hassle for visitors

 They work as a non-transferable key (patent pending) that allows easy and quick access to multilingual content directly from the visitor’s smartphone.
 And they require no maintenance or staff support.

 Since visitors can keep them, they don’t require a deposit nor anti-theft protection to be lent out.
 They are also attractive and a nice collectible souvenir.